 - Villanueva de Huerva

 Approximately 50 percent of the vineyards are planted with Garnacha.
 It’s quite common to find 30- to 40-year-old vines in Cariñena, while some of the oldest date back more than a century.
 Older vines produce less fruit, but their grapes yield more complexity and more concentrated flavors than those grown on young vines.
-Plantings of white-wine varieties like Macabeo, Garnacha Blanca, and Chardonnay account for about 20 percent of the total vineyard area.
+Forty percent of the vines here are more than 20 years old.
+Plantings of white-wine varieties like Macabeo, Garnacha Blanca, and Chardonnay account for about 15 percent of the total vineyard area.

 Cariñena’s climate is continental, with cold winters and very hot summers.
 It is moderated by the region’s proximity to the mountains, with vineyards closer to the ranges receiving greater annual rainfall averages, particularly during spring and summer storms, than those on the plains.
 The areas near the mountains receive approximately 350 to 400 millimeters of rain annually.
 Wind, which is common in the area, also helps moderate the semiarid climate, particularly the cold, dry cierzo wind, which blows from the north and helps keep the vines healthy by reducing the risk of mildew and rot.
 The temperature in the vineyards tends to change dramatically from day to night, with shifts of up to 40 degrees in a single day, which slows ripening and softens tannins.

-Miocene clay soils are predominant in 80 percent of the DO.
+Miocene clay soils are predominant in 80 percent of the DOP.
 There are four main types: